Nick-Vasquez-CSU/353SimpleBlockEncryptionNEW/readme.txt

     row/column headers and some of the grid cells colored.
 See the picture pix-js-p5-example-1.JPG.

-Known Bugs
+Known Bugs:

-  o- Bot cell drawing over-writes a pixels-worth of the cell's grid lines.
+    None

 Warnings

-  o- Clicking outside the grid wraps the mouse x.y back into the grid --
-     maybe at a weird-looking spot.
-Enjoy.

-  o- Testing was light.
-Didn't try all key or mouse combos.
+    If plaintext or password input are not in the format that the
+    instructions lay out, the encryption will not begin

 Testing

-  o- Following installation instruction, above, watched it run, and tryed a few keypresses and mouse clicks.
+    Following installation instruction, above, watched it run, and tryed a few different plaintext and password combinations.
 Looks okay to ship.

 Credits

     Some code was borrowed and modified from Stuart's book.
     Introducing JavaScript Game Development: Build a 2D Game from the Ground Up, by Graeme Stuart, 2018, 209 pages.

     And, of course, thanks to the HTML and P5.js developers.